-You must have an understanding of the role of the Director of Photography and its creative and logistical responsibilities.
-You would also need to be able to demonstrate good communication and collaborative skills and leadership qualities.
+You will need an understanding of the role of the Director of Photography and its creative and logistical responsibilities, and demonstrate good communication, collaborative skills and leadership qualities.

 You must have a good understanding of “cinematic language” and demonstrate this in your submitted film material.

 While many applicants will have a degree from a British or overseas university, we will consider applicants who do not have a degree if they have an impressive portfolio, a creative track record (for instance, in theatre or other arts) or an alternative qualification.

 Months of entry

 The only two-year specialist cinematography MA in the UK.